-Snip - Sniper Rifle
+Precision Snapshooting - Sniper Rifle

 - 152 Subject to compliance with range safety limits, a rifle and sight that matches the specification of one that is or was the Sniper Rifle on general issue to snipers by any government, without any alterations or additions from the issue specification. - 153 Where Conditions specify "NRA sniper rifles" competitors must use the firearms allocated by the RO.
-The firearm will be a bolt action magazine-fed rifle suitable for NRA issued ammunition (see Para 151) with a telescopic sight.
+The firearm will be a bolt action magazine-fed rifle suitable for NRA issued ammunition (see Para 151) with a telescopic sight and a supporting bipod.